WebAssembly/spec/spectec/test-prose/TEST.md

 - the value ref is valid with the value type rt if:
   - ref is valid with rt.

+Packval_ok
+- the packed value (PACK pt c) is valid with the packed type pt.

+Fieldval_ok
+- the field value fieldval is valid with the storage type storagetype if:
+  - Either:
+    - fieldval is val.
+    - storagetype is t.
+    - the value val is valid with the value type t.
+  - Or:
+    - fieldval is packval.
+    - storagetype is pt.
+    - the packed value packval is valid with the packed type pt.

+Fieldval_ok/val
+- the field value val is valid with the storage type t if:
+  - val is valid with t.

+Fieldval_ok/packval
+- the field value packval is valid with the storage type pt if:
+  - packval is valid with pt.

 Externaddr_ok
 - the external address externaddr is valid with the external type externtype if:
   - Either: